thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ## Prepare the VMs

-Before you can install your ThoughtSpot cluster, an administrator must log into each VM through SSH as user "admin", and complete the following preparation steps:
+Before you can install your ThoughtSpot cluster, an administrator must log in to each VM through SSH as user "admin", and complete the following preparation steps:

 1. Open a terminal application on your machine and ssh into one of your VMs.